NathaliaBomtemp/form-page-html-css/README.md

 **Combo Box**

-The combo box helps to select the seniority option for the registration:
+The combo box helps to select one of the seniorities below:

 * **1.** `<option>Junior</option>`
 * **2.** `<option>Pleno</option>`